top of page

 Conversion depends on myrosinase activity and preparation methods (Fahey et al., 2001; Matusheski et al., 2004).

-Plant-derived antioxidants (vitamin C, polyphenols, flavonoids) reduce oxidative stress burden, which indirectly preserves NAD⁺ pools by decreasing demand for repair and redox cycling.
+Plant-derived antioxidants (vitamin C, polyphenols, flavonoids) reduce oxidative stress burden, which helps preserve NAD⁺ pools by decreasing demand for repair and redox cycling.

 This reduces unnecessary NAD⁺ depletion caused by oxidative stress and inflammation (Jones, 2006).